ParallelMaths/parallel/pages/8-19-countdown-levitating-water.md

 :::

 ::: problem id=2_2 marks=2
-__2.2.__ How many of the other digits, 0, 6, 7, 8 and 9 are the units digits of at last one prime number?
+__2.2.__ How many of the other digits, 0, 6, 7, 8 and 9 are the units digits of at least one prime number?

 * [ ] 1
 * [x] 2